freqtrade/freqtrade/docs/faq.md

 ### How many epoch do I need to get a good Hyperopt result?

-Per default Hyperopt called without the `-e`/`--epochs` command line option will only run 100 epochs, means 100 evals of your triggers, guards, ...
+Per default Hyperopt called without the `-e`/`--epochs` command line option will only run 100 epochs, means 100 evaluations of your triggers, guards, ...
 Too few to find a great result (unless if you are very lucky), so you probably have to run it for 10.000 or more.
 But it will take an eternity to compute.